 It can sometimes take a year or longer for diseases like hepatitis and HIV to result in a positive blood test.
-For the patient recently diagnosed, it was his one-year test that finally showed he had contracted hepatitis C, Adam said.
+For the patient recently diagnosed, it was his one-year test that finally showed he had contracted hepatitis C.

 “This diagnosis should serve as a warning to all the Corning Hospital patients affected by the reuse of these single-use syringes: Don’t skip your tests, don’t think you aren’t at risk and don’t think this couldn’t happen to you.
 Get all of your testing done,” he said.
 “Guthrie has agreed to pay for the testing for a year, but also consider having additional testing done to make sure you and your family are safe.”